Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation of wave-body interaction against two flume experiments

 In order to compare the computed loads with the experimental ones more precisely, a Fourier decomposition of the time series is performed.
-The Fourier coefficients of this decomposition are shown for all the cases performed at $T=1.1$~s on figure~(\ref{fig:harmonicsT11}).
+The Fourier coefficients of this decomposition are shown for all the cases performed at $T=1.1$~s on \cref{fig:harmonicsT11}.
 As expected the amplitudes of the first harmonic exhibit an over-estimation compared to the experimental data, whereas the mean values ($\hat{f}_{xz}^0)$ are in correct agreement.
-However, the evolution of all the harmonics with the wave height is found to be exactly the same as measured during the experiments (experimental and computed lines are parallel).
+However, the behavior of all the harmonics with the wave height is found to be exactly the same as measured during the experiments (experimental and computed lines are parallel).
 For the vertical loads, all harmonics are roughly consistent with the measurements.
 An important difference can be noticed for the third order harmonic of the vertical load for small steepness.
-First, it can be denoted that this harmonic is 2 orders of magnitude lower than the first order harmonic, and even 3 orders magnitude lower than the hydrostatic force.
+First, it can be denoted that this harmonic is about 2 orders of magnitude lower than the first order harmonic, and even 3 orders magnitude lower than the hydrostatic force.
 Thus, an accurate computation as well as an accurate measurement of this small contribution is difficult to achieve.
-Moreover the behavior of the potential values seems to be more easily fitted with an order 3 model in steepness, which, together with the fact that numerical and experimental third order harmonics match for higher steepness, tends to validate the numerical results.
-It is thought that either measurements is not accurate enough to capture such a small contribution, or that a physical effect giving energy to the third harmonic plays a role not properly taken into account by the model.
+Moreover, the variations of the potential NWT values seem to be more closely fitted with a model of order 3 in wave steepness.
+This observation, together with the fact that numerical and experimental third order harmonics match for higher wave steepness, can be regarded as an indication of model's capability to resolve high-order nonlinear effects.
+Two reasons might explain these discrepancies: 1) either the measurements, the numerical method, or the post-processing method are not accurate enough to resolve or compute such small contributions, or 2) a physical effect bringing energy to the third harmonic plays a role not properly taken into account by the model.